Man guilty in violent Washington trespass

 After the children left, Jackson began slapping and punching her.
 One of the punches knocked the lenses from her glasses, a prosecutor’s court affidavit stated.

 The woman persuaded him to let her go to work, but he followed her there and began yelling again.
-He left when she asked a co-worker to call the police but was arrested a short time later.
+He left when she asked a co-worker to call the police, but he was arrested a short time later.